ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

    RateLimit-Reset: 50
 ~~~

-The client MUST NOT give for granted that all its `request-quota` will be restored
+The client MUST NOT assume that all its `request-quota` will be restored
 after the moment referenced by `RateLimit-Reset`.
 The server MAY arbitrarily alter the `RateLimit-Reset` value between subsequent requests
 eg. in case of resource saturation or to implement sliding window policies.